Rallying: South America

 In countries where there was no shortage of demanding roads across remote terrain, other events sprang up.
 In South America, the biggest of these took the form of long distance city to city races, each around 5000 to 6000 mi, divided into daily legs.
 The first was the Gran Premio del Norte of 1940, run from Buenos Aires to Lima and back; it was won by Juan Manuel Fangio in a much modified Chevrolet coupé.
 This event was repeated in 1947, and in 1948 an even more ambitious one was held, the Gran Premio de la América del Sur from Buenos Aires to Caracas, Venezuela—Fangio had an accident in which his co-driver was killed.
 Then in 1950 came the fast and dangerous Carrera Panamericana, a 1911 mi road race in stages across Mexico to celebrate the opening of the asphalt highway between the Guatemala and United States borders, which ran until 1954.
 All these events fell victim to the cost – financial, social and environmental – of putting them on in an increasingly complex and developed world, although smaller road races continued long after, and a few still do in countries like Bolivia.

 Africa

-In Africa, 1950 saw the first French-run Méditerranée-le Cap, a 10000 mi rally from the Mediterranean to South Africa; it was run on and off until 1961, when the new political situation hastened its demise.
+In Africa, 1950 saw the first French-run Algiers-Cape Town Rally, a 10000 mi rally from the Mediterranean to South Africa; it was run on and off until 1961, when the new political situation hastened its demise.
 In 1953 East Africa saw the demanding Coronation Safari, which went on to become the Safari Rally and a World Championship round, to be followed in due course by the Rallye du Maroc and the Rallye Côte d'Ivoire.
 Australia's Redex Round Australia Trial also dates from 1953, although this remained isolated from the rest of the rallying world.